Foreign Correspondents' Club (Hong Kong)

 The Foreign Correspondents' Club (FCC) in Hong Kong is a members-only club and meeting place for the media, business and diplomatic community.
 It is located at 2 Lower Albert Road in Central, next to the Hong Kong Fringe Club, and they both occupy the Old Dairy Farm Depot at the top of Ice House Street, one of the few remaining colonial buildings in the Central district.

 History

 The Club was founded in Chongqing in 1943 and moved to Hong Kong from Shanghai, where it was set up on 23 June or 25 June 1949.
 The Club has been located in several buildings since its inception in Hong Kong.
 It has occupied the North Block of the Old Dairy Farm Depot since 1982.
 On 14 August 2018, the Club hosted a lunch talk which pro-independence activist Andy Chan gave a speech.
 Beijing had tried to block the talk, but the club did not change the plan on ground of freedom of speech.
 As retaliation, Victor Mallet, the vice-president of FCC, was denied renewal of his visa.

+In 2022, the government added a new national security clause to the club's lease "to safeguard national security and to sufficiently protect the Government's rights and interests."